-7. If the error is not resolved please contact Datapel Support.
+7. If the error is not resolved, please contact Datapel Support.

 ***Reminder: Please don’t close/log off via clicking X or Start icon - Disconnect as this will not reset your windows session!

-Review your Terminal Services colour setting and ensure it is set to 16 bit full colour or higher and retry.
+Review your Terminal Services colour setting and ensure it is set to 16-bit full colour or higher, and retry.

 Steps to review

-The compromise is typically that Windows “Security” patches need to be overridden or circumvented by allowing Administrator privilege to the faulting application.
+The compromise is typical that Windows “Security” patches need to be overridden or circumvented by allowing Administrator privilege to the faulting application.
 Other known precedents include video, input, and RDP device driver incompatibilities between 32bit/64bit operating modes.

-The following items can be obtained from Datapel Support and must be deployed to the relevant Windows/System folders – for 64bit distributions these must be located within /SysWOW64 folder.
+The following items can be obtained from Datapel Support and must be deployed to the relevant Windows/System folders – for 64bit distributions; these must be located within /SysWOW64 folder.

 ALL COMPONENTS need to be UNREGISTERED (regsvr32.exe -u) using the existing control and regsvr32.exe AFTER REPLACEMENT VIA copy with Administrator privileges.